qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Classical Instructions

-Without any optional capabilities, the same classical LLVM instructions must be supported as the ones required by the Base Profile.
-However, some of the restrictions in the Base Profile no longer apply for the adaptive profile.
-Specifically, the following table lists all classical instructions and their use for an Adaptive Profile without any optional capabilities:
+The following table lists all classical instructions the must be supported to execute a minimal Adaptive Profile program, that is a program that does not make use of any optional capabilities:

 | LLVM Instruction         | Context and Purpose                                                                              | Rules for Usage                                                                                             |
 | :----------------------- | :----------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------- |